OrgNateDrake/milestone-project-2/README.md

 [GitHub](https://orgnatedrake.github.io/milestone-project-2/)

-This is the README file for a three-page website, for a Lights Out game.
-The website consists of three main pages**themes**: City Lights theme, Mars Attacks theme, and Jungle theme
+This is the README file for a three-page website, with a Lights Out browser game within. **Themes: City Lights, Mars Attacks, and Jungle.**

 ![I Am Responsive](/assets/docs/responsive-demo.jpeg)